 Now that I’ve written out three extra strategies beyond my monthly mortgage payment, I strongly believe my mortgage will be paid off in a year.
 If it isn’t, you guys can always chip in a thousand bucks or two!

-Mortgage Update 2022
+Mortgage Update 2023

-I fully pai off my Pacific Heights 2/2 condo mortgage in 2015!
+I fully paid off my Pacific Heights 2/2 condo mortgage in 2015!
 In addition, I also paid off $810,000 of my Marina rental home mortgage in June, 2017 because I sold it!
-I tried my best for 45 days to find renters, and couldn’t, even at $1,000 LESS a month.
+I tried my best for 45 days to find renters, and couldn't, even at $1,000 LESS a month.

 Luckily, I got a strong buyer for $2,732,500, a full $1,000,000 more than I would have sold it for in 2012.
 Hallelujah it feels amazing to have less debt and more flexibility.
+Then I paid off my Lake Tahoe vacation property mortgage early in 2022.

-I also ended up buying a new property in 2019 with 100% cash.
-However, in 2020, I bought another property at the start of the pandemic because I wanted more space.
-Now I’ve got a primary residence mortgage again.
+In 2020, I bought another property at the start of the pandemic because I wanted more space.
+Now I've got a primary residence mortgage again.
 But the rate is only 2.125% versus 8.6% inflation.
-Therefore, I’m in no hurry to pay down this negative real mortgage rate!
+Therefore, I'm in no hurry to pay down this negative real mortgage rate!

 There is a downside to paying off your mortgage early.
 And that downside is losing some motivation to earn.
 By having a mortgage, it keeps me more disciplined about my spending and savings habits.
 This is just something to be aware of.

-Invest in real estate more surgically.
-If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, don’t want to take out a mortgage, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.
+If you don't have the downpayment to buy a property, don't want to deal with the hassle of managing real estate, don't want to take out a mortgage, or don't want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

 Real estate is a key component of a diversified portfolio.
 You can invest beyond just where you live for the best returns possible.
 There is tremendous migration to the heartland of America from the coasts.
 Further, inflation helps boost rental income and property values.